Neil Smith (geographer)

-Neil Robert Smith (18 June 1954 – 29 September 2012) was a Scottish geographer and academic.
+Neil Robert Smith (18 July 1954 – 29 September 2012) was a Scottish geographer and Marxist academic.
 He was Distinguished Professor of Anthropology and Geography at the Graduate Center of the City University of New York, and winner of numerous awards, including the Globe Book Award of the Association of American Geographers.
+Smith is known for his analysis of gentrification and his influential rent-gap theory.

 Background

 Smith was born in 1954 in Leith, Scotland.
 He was one of four children of a schoolteacher, and spent most of his childhood in Dalkeith, southeast of Edinburgh.
 He attended King's Park Primary School and Dalkeith High School.

 Smith earned his 1st class BSc from the University of St. Andrews in 1977 (with a year at the University of Pennsylvania, 1974–1975), and his PhD from Johns Hopkins University in 1982, where his advisor was noted Marxist geographer David Harvey.

 He took up a tenure-track position at Columbia University in New York (1982–1986), but Columbia closed its Geography Department and he moved to Rutgers University in New Jersey (1986–2000).
 At Rutgers he was Chair of the Geography Department (1991–94) and a senior fellow at the Center for the Critical Analysis of Contemporary Culture.

 Smith lived in New York, latterly splitting his time between New York and Toronto, Canada, where he owned a house with his partner, Deb Cowen.
 From 2008 to 2012 he held a 20 percent appointment as Sixth Century Professor of Geography and Social Theory at the University of Aberdeen in his native Scotland.

-Known for cultivating a new generation of critical geographers, Smith was devoted to teaching and research.
-However, for many of his female students it was not devotion but sexual harassment, as "more than one woman student left departments Neil taught in because of his unwelcome and persistent advances."
+He was known for cultivating a new generation of critical geographers.
+Though an advocate for a stronger feminist approach to the practice of critical geography, some female students characterized his behavior towards them as sexual harassment, as "more than one woman student left departments Neil taught in because of his unwelcome and persistent advances."